-Tundra Fonders AB's Board of Directors has adopted a remuneration policy.
-This shall counteract excessive risk-taking and shall be considered when planning strategy and operational goals and in accordance with the Fund Management Company's values and interests.
+Tundra Fonder AB's Board of Directors has adopted a remuneration policy.
+This shall counteract excessive risk-taking and shall be considered when planning strategy and operational goals and in accordance with the Fund management company's values and interests.
 The remuneration policy also takes sustainability aspects into account.
-The management company's audit shall annually review whether the management company's remuneration system complies with the remuneration policy.
+The Fund management company's audit shall annually review whether the Fund management company's remuneration system complies with the remuneration policy.
 The results of the review must be reported directly to the board.
-The Fund Management Company's remuneration policy annually identifies, or more frequently if deemed necessary, risk takers among the Fund Management Company's employees.
-Risk takers consist of all the employees who staff the functions associated with a risk-taking function.
-The company's board decides remuneration for risk takers.
-Information about the Fund Management Company's remuneration policy is available on the Fund Management Company's website.
+The Fund management company's remuneration policy annually identifies, or more frequently if deemed necessary, risk takers among the Fund management company's employees.
+Risktakers consist of all the employees who staff the functions associated with a risk-taking function.
+The Fund management company's remuneration policy is available on the Fund management company's website.
 The information can also be obtained free of charge upon request.